5 things to do in New Orleans (with and without kids)

 Brennan’s mixes updated New Orleans classics with kid- and adult-pleasing showstoppers (Photo: Christine Sarkis)

-New Orleans with Kids: Brennan’s
+New Orleans with kids: Brennan’s

 I highly recommend Brennan’s Restaurant with or without kids, but I’m putting it here because if anyone in your family is having a birthday, the restaurant’s celebration dessert—which I’m not going to totally spoil for you but this picture will give you a hint—would be an instant trip highlight.